-Unboxing the Rexing V3 dash cam
+Unboxing the Rexing V3 Dash Cam

 The camera doesn’t come with a Micro SD card bundled in, so you’ll have to get one yourself.
 As a general rule of thumb with all Rexing dash cams, be ready to FAT32 partition anything over 32GB.
-I popped a brand new 32GB Micro SD card into this camera and to my surprise, it started recording right away.
+I popped a brand new 32GB Micro SD card into this camera, and to my surprise, it started recording right away.
 I would recommend formatting it inside the camera to be safe anyway though.

-Operating the Rexing V3 dash cam
+Operating the Rexing V3 Dash Cam

 The camera itself has a manual finger crank for the front camera, and a swivel for the in-dash camera.
 Unlike the V1 4k model, you really only have 2 crank settings for the front camera.
 I thought it was unnecessary at first, but the camera itself sits so close to the windshield (because of the size of the mount) that you’re not going to have much choice but to use the crank.
-The camera has a built in temperature controlling supercapacitor, which allows it to operate in temperatures as low as -20 degrees celsius and has high as 70 degrees celsius.
+The camera has a built-in temperature controlling super capacitor, which allows it to operate in temperatures as low as -20 degrees Celsius and has high as 70 degrees Celsius.

-Features of the Rexing V3 dash cam
+Features of the Rexing V3 Dash Cam

 There are a few features I alluded to in the paragraph above that I’ll discuss more in length here.

-The first is the ADAS / Advanced Driver Assist.
-This is easily the best, but can be the most annoying feature on this camera and your mileage varies solely on where you mount your camera.
+The first is the ADAS (Advanced Driver Assist).
+This is easily the best, but can be the most annoying, feature of this camera, and your mileage varies solely on where you mount your camera.
 With the camera focusing off-centre, it seemingly has trouble gauging the distance of items in correlation to where you’re driving, and numerous things along the side of the road (including parked cars) can become flagged as hazards.
 This results in ADAS beeping hazards non-stop.
 There aren’t any sensitivity settings either.
 If you mount your dash cam closer to centre, the camera is able to gauge distances and objects a fair bit better and will not make as much noise.
 The ADAS audibly beeps dangers out to you so that you don’t have to keep staring at the screen, however, it does have a visual presentation of danger too (including gauging approximate distances) if your passenger is watching the ADAS for you.

-The In-Cabin camera films inside at a 150 degree wide range and has a really smart night vision IR sensor which you’ll probably trigger a couple times accidentally when you place your hand over it.
+The in-cabin camera films inside at a 150 degree wide range and has a really smart night vision IR sensor which you’ll probably trigger a couple times accidentally when you place your hand over it.
 When the in-cabin camera senses that it’s dark inside your vehicle, it automatically shifts night vision on and starts recording that way.

-Are there any knocks against the Rexing V3 dash cam?
+Are there any knocks against the Rexing V3 Dash Cam?

 There are a couple things I’ll admit that I wasn’t a huge fan of when it comes to this dash cam.
 I think I’ve spoken enough about the ADAS features and what I do like and don’t like, so I won’t go into that further.